Korea Naval Academy: Annual Events

 Okpo Festival is ROK Naval Academy's annual festival, usually held in May.
 All midshipmen have their cultural clubs, and at the Okpo Festival, midshipmen show their yearly projects.
-The Okpo Festival has many programs, including an ocean-scientific lecture, a midshipmen's night, and an Okpo's night.
-During the Okpo Festival period, this festival and the academy are open to civilians.
+The Okpo Festival has many programs, including an ocean-science lecture, a midshipmen's night, and an Okpo night.
+During the Okpo Festival period, the festival and the academy are open to civilians.